jose-elias-alvarez/obsidian-on-this-day/README.md

 In addition, the plugin exposes the following option:

 - Show image preview: by default, the plugin will include the first embedded image from each daily note in its preview.
 Turn this off if you don't want to see it.

+## Credits

+- [Day One](https://dayoneapp.com) for the original idea
+- [Erallie/diarian](https://github.com/Erallie/diarian) for demonstrating that the idea could work in Obsidian